atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/README.md

 ## Learning Objectives 🎯:
 - Students will demonstrate their ability to critically analyze and present complex scientific research in systems immunology.
 - Students will learn how systems biology approaches are applied to real-world problems in infections and vaccinology.

+---

+## MODULE 3 Wrap-Up: Team Discussions 🔄💬

+At the end of Module 3, each team will participate in a discussion to reflect on the presentations.
+Teams will answer the following question:

+**What was the most interesting and informative presentation for you, except the one you presented?**

+This wrap-up discussion will give teams a chance to reflect on the insights gained from other groups and share their thoughts on the various topics covered in the module.